Skip to content

 Argy enforces tenant isolation at multiple layers:

-• API: x-tenant-id and x-org-id validated on every request
+• API: tenant context validated on every request

 • Object storage: per-tenant partitioning